Spacetime foam correlation renders the cosmological constant (dark energy): Summary and remarks

 Our scenario is as follows.
 Upon the spacetime ground state, spacetime foams at the Planck length undergo creation, oscillation and annihilation at short distances $\mathcal{O}(M_{\rm pl}^{-1})$, while their collective modes interact with the field operators at long distances $\mathcal{O}(H^{-1})$.
 We describe such a collective fluctuation and interaction by using a foamon field theory and its renormalisation flow, for which the field operators play the role of an infrared regulator.
 Approximately using the Wilson approach, our studies show that as the energy scale increases, the foamon field theory evolves from an infrared scaling invariant domain in the symmetry-preserving phase to an ultraviolet scaling invariant domain in the symmetry-breaking phase, when numerous particles are present.
 In these domains, the foamon field correlation length sets the characteristic scale for the effective action of the field operators at long distances.
 In cosmology, we derive the effective Einstein action of the Ricci scalar and the cosmological constant at the horizon scale, which plays the role of dark energy interacting with matter.
 Further studies are necessary for verification.

-We end this article with a few speculations in this scenario.
-The spatial distribution of the foamon field energy, the first term in (\ref{efff}), should not be homogeneous.
-In a galaxy, the foamon field energy relates to the Ricci scalar scale that depends on galactic matter.
-It is a positive energy bound inside a negative gravitational potential.
-From the viewpoint of galactic stability, it must affect the galaxy's rotation curve, and its concave gravitational lensing effects should not be negligible compared with matter's convex ones.
-In the sector of the foamon field $\Phi_f$ associated with the fermion operator $O_f=(\bar\psi_L\psi_R)$, from the effective action (\ref{efff}), we obtain the effective four-fermion operator of Einstein-Cardan type
+We end this article with a few speculations on this scenario for dark energy.
+In local universes, the matter distributions are not homogeneous, and the dark energy distributions should not be homogeneous.
+The reason is that the foamon field dark energy, the first term in (\ref{efff}), depends on the Ricci scalar $R$ of self-gravitational systems of matter and dark energy, which obey the Einstein equation.
+The induced matter and dark energy interactions result in matter and dark energy inhomogeneous distributions in an equilibrium configuration.
+The foamon field dark energy in a galaxy relates to the Ricci scalar, which depends on galactic matter.
+It is a positive repelling energy bound inside a negative attractive potential due to self-gravitating matter.
+Thus, the interactions between matter and dark energy establish the gravitational potentials for stable galactic systems.
+Consequently, these interactions and resultant gravitational potential must lead to the flattened galaxy's rotation curve and the smoothed gravitational lensing effects, since the contributions from matter and dark energy are opposite.
+These dynamics and effects deserve studies.
+We note the studies \cite{He2017, Zhang2023} using phenomenological models for dark energy.